GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

  - `Bank`, bank-select
  - `Vol`, set-volume

-These five are all belong to a single channel (1 by default) but there are others like midi system messages which do not.
+These five all belong to a single channel (1 by default) but there are others like midi system messages which do not.
 These examples are all **atomic constructors** because they all return a single atom (except `B`).
 Constructors which return complex expressions (containing more than one atom or a blank) are called **complex constructors**.
 Some standard complex constructors will be presented in (*TODO: future tutorial*) but it is intended that the user relies more on defining their own shortcuts.

 ### Modifiers